The Fool and the Flying Ship

-The Fool and the Flying Ship is a part of Rabbit Ears We All Have Tales Series and is narrated by Robin Williams, illustrated by Henrik Drescher and the music was composed by the Klezmer Conservatory Band.
+The Fool and the Flying Ship, an audio performance based on the Eastern European folk tale, is a part of Rabbit Ears We All Have Tales series, and is narrated by Robin Williams, illustrated by Henrik Drescher and features music composed by the Klezmer Conservatory Band.

 Plot

 The story starts out with the introduction of a peasant farmer and his wife and their three sons.
 The two elder sons were very clever, but the third son was a fool and was not as clever as his older brothers.
 One day, the Tsar of Russia proclaims that whoever builds a flying ship that can sail the sky will win the hand of his daughter, the princess.
 The two older brothers were eager to try their luck and their parents provided them with lavish provisions for their journey.
 Unfortunately, the older brothers never came back from their journey.

 After some time passes, the youngest son wants to try out his luck at building the flying ship.
 Even though his parents just mock him and said that he will probably be eaten by a pack of wolves before he makes it, they decided to let him go on the journey but gives him poor provisions for his journey.
 As the Fool is walking towards the woods, he meets a man with eyebrows that jump like snowhares (literally) and the man asks the Fool where he is going.
 The Fool tells the man that he is going to build a flying ship to win the hand of the Tsar's daughter, but he does not know how to build such a ship.
 The old man then asks the Fool if he has anything to eat and the Fool tells the old man that he only has enough for himself but is willing to share the meal with him.
 When the Fool opens the bag, his poor meal turns into a lavish meal and he and the old man spend some time eating the food.
 Afterwards, the Fool falls asleep on the ground and when he wakes up, he finds a large flying ship (with chicken legs attached at the bottom) standing near him.
 The Fool climbs into the ship and starts to sail away over the land.